-4. Once 10 Minutes is over, Windows will Shut Down itself.
-You can change Shutdown time, just by changing the Auto ShutDown time Duration, As I told you above.
+- Once the 10 minutes is over, Windows will shut down automatically.
+However, you can change the Shutdown timer again by changing the Auto ShutDown time duration in seconds.

 2. Set Auto ShutDown Using PowerShell

-PowerShell is similar to Command Prompt, You can use all CMD Commands here as well.
-PowerShell is a task automation framework from Microsoft and known as the Command-line shell, and used to Various Administrator works.
+PowerShell is somewhat similar to Command Prompt, and a command-line shell used to execute the script.
+PowerShell is a task automation framework from Microsoft and known as the Command-line shell, and used for various administrator works.